Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a id="prompt-date"></a>
 ### promptDate

 The `promptDate()` function opens a date picker.
-The selected date is returned, or `null` if the picker is cancelled.
-As the first parameter, you may pass the date format that should be used for the return value (defaults to yyyy-MM-dd), and as a second parameter you may pass the preselected date (in yyyy-MM-dd format).
-As an optional third parameter you can pass a title for the picker dialog.
+The selected date is returned, or `null` if the picker is canceled.
+As the first argument, you may pass the date format that should be used for the return value (defaults to yyyy-MM-dd), and as a second argument you may pass the preselected date (in yyyy-MM-dd format).
+As an optional third argument you can pass a title for the picker dialog.

 ```js
 const myDate = promptDate();